JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

     rng::AbstractRNG
 end
 ```
-where each agent in the MADDPGManager uses `DDPGPolicy` with one trajectory, which collects their own information.
-Apart from each agent's critic will assemble all agents' trajectories, the process of updating the policy is mainly the same as the `DDPGPolicy`.
-And the process of updating trajectory is mainly the same as the above `NFSPAgent.` More details can refer to the [code](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/policy_gradient/maddpg.jl).
+Where each agent in the MADDPGManager uses `DDPGPolicy` with one trajectory, which collects their own information.
+Here [`NamedPolicy`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningCore/src/policies/agents/named_policy.jl) is a useful substruct of `AbstractPolicy` when meeting the multi-agent games, which combine the player's name and detailed policy.
+So that can use `Agent` 's [default behaviors for known trajectories](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/b0b8e8236524a7af0a2da8987ae2261c257f94b2/src/ReinforcementLearningCore/src/policies/agents/agent.jl#L85) to collect the necessary information.

+As for updating the policy, the process is mainly the same as the [`DDPGPolicy`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/b0b8e8236524a7af0a2da8987ae2261c257f94b2/src/ReinforcementLearningZoo/src/algorithms/policy_gradient/ddpg.jl#L139), apart from each agent's critic will assemble all agents' personal states and actions.
+For more details, can refer to the [code](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/policy_gradient/maddpg.jl).

 #### Usage
 Here is one experiment [`JuliaRL_MADDPG_KuhnPoker.jl`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/docs/experiments/experiments/Policy%20Gradient/JuliaRL_MADDPG_KuhnPoker.jl) as one usage example, which tests the algo on the Kuhn Poker game.
 The result of the experiment is just like the following.

 \dfig{body;JuliaRL_MADDPG_KuhnPoker.png;Result of the experiment.}

-Note that the current simple `MADDPG` still can work on the envs of `MINIMAL_ACTION_SET`, i.e., all actions in the environment's action space are legal.
+**Note that** the current `MADDPG` still can only work on the envs of `MINIMAL_ACTION_SET,` i.e., all actions in the environment's action space are legal.
+And the Kuhn Poker game may not be suitable for the test of the algo.
 In the next weeks, I'll update the algo and try to test it on other games.

 ## 3. Reviews and Future Plan

 ### 3.1 Reviews

-From applying the project to now, I spent much time getting familiar with the algorithm and structure of `RL.jl.` In the initial weeks, my progress was slow.
-However, thanks to the mentor's patience in leading, I realize the convenience of the general workflow in the package and improve my comprehension of the algo.
+From applying the project to now, since spending much time on getting familiar with the algorithm and structure of RL.jl, my progress was slow in the initial weeks.
+However, thanks to the mentor's patience in leading, I realize the convenience of the general workflow in RL.jl and improve my comprehension of the algo.

 ### 3.2 Future Plan